dspp-gwu/assignment-01-drewgobbi/README.md

 # todo

+# Class Topics

 Course home page -- descriipt, contact info, officer hours, weekly assignments.

 Week 1: brief intro to course & review of computational environment.

+Week 2: Intro to the data science & public policy.  very general readings.

+Week 3:

+Week 4:

+## DATA: how to find it, how to extract and load it.
+specific list of data sources, how to get it. but we have data in repo as a contingency.

+simple data exploration
+group by, pivot
+describe, value counts, etc.
+simple time series & plotting
+unique ids

+##